-Incorporated in 2003, HCSA evolved from an informal ‘History Alliance’ initiated by the History Teachers Association of SA in the mid-1990s.
+Incorporated on 11 September 2003, HCSA evolved from an informal ‘History Alliance’ initiated by the History Teachers Association of SA in the mid-1990s.
 Past presidents have included Professor Emeritus Alison Mackinnon AM, Professor Emeritus Wilfrid Prest and former Premier of South Australia Dr John Bannon AO.

 Advocacy has been wide-ranging and has involved frequent consultation with members, meetings with MPs and Ministers and state and local government officers, media releases and letters.